benjmascdw/CSATENG-SystemBuildScripts/README.md

 ## DC2 Build Steps
 1. Clone Template
 2. Set Password on first boot
-3. Install VMWare tools (Reboot)
+3. Set any IP addressing settings as needed
-4. Open a powershell prompt and run the following commands to Download and extract the build scripts
+4. Open a Powershell prompt and run the following commands to Download and extract the build scripts

 ```
 cd Desktop